Login

 Legionella prevention

 Legionella is caused by bacteria that can develop in water which is kept for a prolonged time at a temperature between 25°C and 55°C, and once inhaled into the lungs these bacteria can cause severe pneumonia.
 Let's however not get too paranoid about Legionella: I have never heard about any sailor in the tropics who got this disease, despite having the water tanks all the time at a very bacteria comforting 30 degrees.
-Also Legionella is only dangerous after being inhaled, the bacteria will not survive the digestive tract so drinking contanimated water is considered to be safe.
-Furthermore it is questionable wether there is enough "food" in the water to promote the development of bacteria at all.
+Also Legionella is only dangerous after being inhaled, the bacteria will not survive the digestive tract so drinking contaminated water is considered to be safe.
+Furthermore it is questionable whether there is enough "food" in the water to promote the development of bacteria at all.
 Anyway, it is well known and proven that a temperature of 60°C will kill Legionella and you don't have to maintain this killing temperature all the time, once in a while is enough to kill off any developing colony.

 All parameters (the lower temperature, the killing temperature and interval) are of course configurable.

 The periodic heating to the killing temperature is a best effort and intended to prevent bacteria from developing a dangerous colony.
-If you already have a significant Legionella colony, just heating up to the killing temperature is no longer sufficient: you also have to heat up the hoses by opening all faucets etc. It is your own responsibility to educate yourself on the subject of Legionella and, is needed, set up a prevention and/or curing strategy.
+If you already have a significant Legionella colony, just heating up to the killing temperature is no longer sufficient: you also have to heat up the hoses by opening all faucets etc. It is your own responsibility to educate yourself on the subject of Legionella and, if needed, set up a prevention and/or curing strategy.

 Fast warmup

-This manual program will switch on the boiler until 40°C is reached, (only of course if the battery voltage remains above 12.5V), after that it will revert to automatic mode.
+This manual program will switch on the water heater until 40°C is reached, (only of course if the battery voltage remains above 12.5V), after that it will revert to automatic mode.
 In the tropics, the water is already 30C to begin with (or more if you had a heating cycle the previous day) and it takes 1/3 of the power to heat the water to 40°C instead of 60°C, and it will not try to maintain this temperature once it has been reached.
 This option enables you to take a shower without using up too much energy: just press the button, wait for the temperature to reach 40°C and take your shower.

 Thermostat